alextselegidis/easyappointments/docs/docker.md

 # Docker

 Run the development containers of Easy!Appointments with Docker and Docker Compose utility.
-Docker allows you to compose your application from micro-services, without worrying about inconsistencies between development and production environments and without locking into any platform or language.
+Docker allows you to compose your application in microservices, so that you can easily get started with the local development.

-Enter the `docker` directory and run `docker-compose up` to start the environment.
+Simply clone the project and run `docker compose up` to start the environment.

 You will need modify the root `config.php` so that it matches the following example:

 ```php
 class Config {